htlab-opu/dynamicstorm/README.md

 # DynamicStorm
-This module is for file which is output from DynamicStudio.
+This module is for the file which is output from DynamicStudio.

 Functions: